-Aussie/Kiwi choreographer and performer Loughlan Prior joined the RNZB in 2010 after training at the Victorian College of the Arts and the New Zealand School of Dance.
+Aussie/Kiwi performer and Choreographer in Residence Loughlan Prior joined the RNZB in 2010 after training at the Victorian College of the Arts and the New Zealand School of Dance.

-His career highlights include repertoire by William Forsyth, Jiří Kylián, Liam Scarlett, Alexander Ekman, Garry Stewart, and Larry Keigwin, and he has created original roles in works by Cameron McMillan, Sarah Foster-Sproull and Javier De Frutos.
-Most recently he brought the role of Alistair Stewart to life in Jiří and Otto Bubeníček’s The Piano: the ballet: ‘Prior is immediately convincing as the stern repressed Alistair Stewart.
+His career highlights include repertoire by William Forsythe, Jiří Kylián, Liam Scarlett, Alexander Ekman, Garry Stewart, and Larry Keigwin, and he has created original roles in works by Cameron McMillan, Penny Saunders, Sarah Foster-Sproull and Javier De Frutos.
+He recently brought the role of Alistair Stewart to life in Jiří and Otto Bubeníček’s The Piano: the ballet: ‘Prior is immediately convincing as the stern repressed Alistair Stewart.
 He carries this role outstandingly through the work until the inevitable implosion of rage in his dramatic climax.’
 (Lyne Pringle – Theatre Review)

-His work has been featured by the RNZB, New Zealand School of Dance, Grand Rapids Ballet, Palucca Hoschule für Tanz Dresden, Asian Grand Prix, Toronto’s Assemblée Internationale, Auckland’s Tempo Dance Festival, iD Fashion Week, the Melbourne Fashion Festival, New Zealand International Film Festival, San Francisco Dance Film Festival, The Film Society of Lincoln Centre, TV3’s Dancing with the Stars and the Short Film Corner of the Cannes Film Festival.
+His work has been featured by the RNZB, New Zealand School of Dance, Grand Rapids Ballet, Palucca Hoschule für Tanz Dresden, Asian Grand Prix, Toronto’s Assemblée Internationale, Auckland’s Tempo Dance Festival, LUX Light Festival, iD Fashion Week Dunedin, Melbourne Fashion Festival, New Zealand International Film Festival, San Francisco Dance Film Festival, The Film Society of Lincoln Centre, TV3’s Dancing with the Stars and the Short Film Corner of the Cannes Film Festival.